pingcap/docs/reference/tools/tiup/playground.md

 ### Override PD's default configuration

-Copy the [PD configuration template](https://github.com/pingcap/pd/blob/master/conf/config.toml).
-If you copy the configuration file to the `~/config/pd.toml` path and make some changes according to your need, execute the following command to override PD's default configuration:
+First, you need to copy the [PD configuration template](https://github.com/pingcap/pd/blob/master/conf/config.toml).
+Assume you place the copied file to `~/config/pd.toml` and make some changes according to your need, then you can execute the following command to override PD's default configuration:

 {{< copyable "shell-regular" >}}